wngud0811/Deep_Learning_research_in_Military/README.md

 ## Preventing Spyapps
 ### Known cases
 - RCS (Remote Control System) `Galileo` from `Hacking Team`, Italy: Android and Desktop.
-Can be installed without the permission or physical access to the device.
+Can be installed without the permission of the device user.
+(Guess it needs physical access like connecting USB device)

 ### Solutions
 - Run vaccin apps